Carly07/milestone-project-1-experience-zanzibar/README.md

 ### Multiple browsers and devices

-After the site was deployed, I tested it across four browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple devices (Samsung Galaxy J3, iPhone 7 Plus, 8, iPad 6, iPad Air, MacBook Air, HP laptop and iMac) to ensure compatibility and responsiveness.
+After the site was deployed, I tested it across four browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple devices (Samsung Galaxy J3, iPhone 7 Plus, 8, iPad 6, iPad Air, MacBook Air, HP laptop and iMac) as well as on Responsinator to ensure compatibility and responsiveness.

 Whilst testing, I noticed that the background photos appeared zoomed-in both on Chrome and Safari in iOS.
 On further exploration I discovered that background-attachment: fixed is not compatible with iOS browsers.
 The issue was fixed by adding a media query with the property value background-attachment: scroll.